 3. Go to All Filters > Author Company and add your targets.

 Now you have a list of content creators at your dream companies!

 Bill Souders is a career coach with Flatiron School.
 Bill spent 30 years working for the Coca-Cola Company in various sales leadership roles before transitioning into coaching.
 His expertise is in the career coaching, transition, and placement of college grads, high-potential entry-level and emerging leaders, and c-suite executives.

-Disclaimer: The information in this blog is current as of 16 November 2022.
+Disclaimer: The information in this blog is current as of November 16, 2022.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.